-For the freedom one may even fake passports – escaping East Germany
+For freedom, one may even fake passports – escaping East Germany.

 With the big letters “CD” on it.
 However, they did not stand for “Corps Diplomatique” (a member of the diplomatic corps), but for “Confédération Diplomatique”: It was the house card of a Munich playboy club.
 Jensch wanted a game card like that, too, and got it.
 Already on his return journey through the GDR, he pulled him out at the Töpen-Juchhöh crossing – and to his surprise, he was let through; he was even stamped with a GDR CD visa in his passport.
 Nearly unmasked at the border to West Berlin.
 “The border guard is surprised that only I had a diplomatic passport, but not the others in the car.”
 Endless waiting, then salvation: “You may drive.
 We kindly apologize for the delay.”
 Jensch: “Despite my bottomless carelessness, the mission CD had worked.”